-In the movie Trainwreck, Lebron James (playing himself) and Bill Spader (playing Dr. Aaron Conners) are in a scene having lunch together.
+In the movie Trainwreck, Lebron James (playing himself) and Bill Hader (playing Dr. Aaron Conners) are in a scene having lunch together.
 When the check comes, Lebron suggests they split the check according to what they each ate.
 Aaron is shocked that LeBron James, a rich and wealthy basketballer, will not simply pick it up.

 LeBron’s response, “It is better for our friendship…Equals forever.”